Korean coffee craze may be hit by curbs

 Though coffee was once a luxury drink, the market in South Korea has grown at a dizzying rate.
 The number of coffee shops jumped nearly ten-fold to 12,381 during the five years from 2006 to 2011.

-South Korean adults consumed an average 338 cups of coffee last year, and coffee imports jumped 44 percent to 130,000 tonnes over the past four years, said the Korea Customs service.
+South Korean adults consumed an average 338 cups of coffee last year, and coffee imports jumped 44 percent to 130,000 tons over the past four years, said the Korea Customs service.

-The value of the market overall has climbed 17 times to 2.48 trillion Korean won during the same time, according to a think tank affiliated with KB Financial Group.
+The value of the market overall has climbed 17 times to 2.48 trillion Korean won ($2.19 billion) during the same time, according to a think tank affiliated with KB Financial Group.

 The spark was lit by Starbucks, which entered the market in 1999, analysts said.